npsark/rshell/README.md

 * handling nonexistent input paths.
 * handling input paths that point to directories.

 If the user enters more than two paths or less than 1 path, cp throws an error.
 If the input path is a directory, or does not exist, an error is thrown.
+If the output path already exists, an error is thrown.
 The optional parameter must be a '-' character followed by anything other than '0' in order for the full report to be printed.

 ##Building